TZ1009/ai-proctoring-system/README.md

 ## 🙋 About the Author

 Zhang Tingwei is an undergraduate majoring in Artificial Intelligence at Jinan University.
-His interests include computer vision, human-computer interaction, and educational AI systems.
+His interests include computer vision, human-computer interaction, and AI systems.

 ---